Scionero/MaxContextFinder/readme.md

 ## Contributing

 Contributions are welcome!
-Areas for potential improvement:
+Areas for improvement:
-- Windows/macOS support
+- Additional GPU support
-- Additional performance metrics
+- More performance metrics
 - Support for other frameworks
 - Better token counting accuracy
 - Alternative testing methodologies